 The best method of understanding the flexible principle of fair use is to review actual cases decided by the courts.
 Below are summaries of a series of fair use cases.

 Cases Involving Text

-- Fair use.
+Fair use.
 The Washington Post used three brief quotations from Church of Scientology texts posted on the Internet (see previous case).
-Important factors: Only a small portion of the work was excerpted and the purpose was for news commentary. ( Religious Technology Center v.
+Important factors: Only a small portion of the work was excerpted and the purpose was for news commentary.
+(Religious Technology Centre v.
 Pagliarina, 908 F. Supp 1353 (E.D.
 Va.
 1995).)